phamcongthuy/challenge/_2019/connect/big-citizen-hub.md

    We’ve recently been recognized by CaliforniaVolunteers (the State Service Commission) as a program model to support Governor Newsom’s commitment to expanding service in California and increasing civic engagement for all Californians.
-CaliforniaVolunteers has made a multi-year dedication to support Big Citizen HUB’s growth and expansion by leveraging AmeriCorps State funding.
+CaliforniaVolunteers has made a multi-year dedication to support Changeist's growth and expansion by leveraging AmeriCorps State funding.
 This summer we will join nearly 60 other AmeriCorps State programs operating in California and will be the only program model that uses service as a strategy to grow civic engagement among youth.
 Beginning in August 2019 we will prepare 15 AmeriCorps members to design and deliver our programming in Los Angeles, increasing our impact by 50%.